AselJayasooriya/WeTube/README.md

 ##"WeTube", online video streaming platform.

-We tube was an online video streaming platform designed as a part of the group project for the our "Object Oriented Programming" module.
+We tube was an online video streaming platform designed as a part of the group project for the "Object Oriented Programming" module.

 ##Group Members:
 Asel Jayasooriya